SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 This is because the command without `sudo` won’t work in WSL due to permission issues.

 > **This is where the Gem file error typically appears**.
-If no error shows up, type in `jekyll -v`.
-If there's still no error, you successfully downloaded Jekyll and can safely skip the next section about the gem file error..
+If no error shows up, and typing in `jekyll -v` doesn't return an error either, you successfully downloaded Jekyll and can safely skip the next section about the gem file error.
 {: .prompt-warning }

-Also check to see if bundler is properly installed by typing in `bundler -v`.
+> Check if bundler is properly installed as well by typing in `bundler -v`.
+{: .prompt-info }

 ## How to Fix the Gem File Error
 If an error shows up, usually a long error talking about “unsigned ints” or something, then you have encountered the Gem File error.